gopikaganesan/todo-cmd/README.md

 	Download the source code

 Step 4:
-	Go the directory which contains your source code using `cd` command in your `CLI`
+	Go to the directory which contains your source code using `cd` command in your `CLI`

 Step 5:
 	Compile the source code `Todo.java` by typing `javac Todo.java`